spcampbell/FireStic/README.md

 **Concerning Elasticsearch:**

-- Put FireEye alerts into Elasticsearch
+- Put FireEye alerts into [Elasticsearch](http://www.elasticsearch.org)
 - Handles the variability of FireEye alert structure
-- Alternative to using Logstash which can get quite complex with FireEye alerts
+- Alternative to using [Logstash](http://logstash.net) which can get quite complex with FireEye alerts
 - Accepts alerts formatted in `JSON Extended` over http
-- Adds geoip information to alert using pygeoip
+- Adds geoip information to alert using [pygeoip](https://github.com/appliedsec/pygeoip)
 - Allows for different geoip databases for internal vs. external ip addresses
 - Adds hostname information by performing a DNS lookup on both source and destination ip addresses

-**Concering Notifications:**
+**Concerning Notifications:**

 - Send notifications via email and SMS
 - Notifications can be turned on/off completely, by alert type, or by FireEye action
 - Builds HTML email message allowing for an easier to read notification
 - Builds ascii text SMS message and splits it at 160 characters
-- Uses mustache for easy to build message templates
+- Uses [mustache](http://mustache.github.io) templates (via [pystache](https://github.com/defunkt/pystache)) for designing notifications
-- Automatically puts CSS inline before sending
+- Automatically puts CSS inline before sending using [premailer](http://www.peterbe.com/plog/premailer.py)
 - Notifications include additional information like hostname and location

 >   **NOTE:** Currently, the [os-changes] field is not included in the indexing